standsleeping/electric-text/RULES.md

 Additional general testing rules:

 - Fixtures are ALWAYS centralized and shared in tests/fixtures.py.
-No exceptions!
+No exceptions.
 - Tests focus on input/output pairs for our functional codebase.
 - Single pytest assertion per test where possible.
 - Never write code until tests have been written.
-- Never patch/mock/stub code!
+- Never patch/mock/stub code.
 Integration tests run *all* dependent code.

 ## "Integrators" and "Units"